Mental Fortitude

 - Doris Day

-Accepting one's fears and internalizing them is no small feat.
+Accepting and internalizing your fears is no small feat.

 The good news is: You can do this for everything.
 Anxiety, fear of heights, fear of flying, etc.

 The bad news is: You have to do this for everything.
 It takes time.
 Each thing you want to overcome is its own battle.
-After that, it still takes time and reinforcement.
+After that, it still takes reinforcement but it does get easier.

 Forgiveness